Illia-the-coder/LangchainAI-TelegramBot/README.md

 ## Installation

-1. Clone this repository to your local machine using `https://github.com/<Your Github Username>/LangchainAI-TelegramBot.git`.
+1. Clone this repository to your local machine using `https://github.com/Illia-the-coder/LangchainAI-TelegramBot.git`.
 2. Navigate to the project directory.
 3. Install the necessary packages using `pip install -r requirements.txt`.
 4. Set up the necessary API keys and environment variables.